nf-core/eager/docs/usage.md

 ## `--freebayes_g`

-Specify to skip over regions of high depth by discarding alignments overlapping positions where total read depth is greater than specified C. Default: 0
+Specify to skip over regions of high depth by discarding alignments overlapping positions where total read depth is greater than specified C. Not set by default.

 ## `--freebayes_p`